atomic-state/reactnative-starter/README.md

 #### Hi

-This demo uses `atomic-state` for state managment and async storage to preserve state values (optional)
+This template uses `atomic-state` for state managment and async storage to preserve state in disk